 SD-WAN use cases

-SD-WAN is a highly competitive market, and Doyle Research expects rapid innovation in the breadth and depth of SD-WAN features to continue.
+SD-WAN is a highly competitive market.
+As a result, enterprises should expect ongoing innovation in the breadth and depth of SD-WAN features.

 SD-WAN adoption is seeing significant growth in a range of verticals and company sizes.
-A few interesting SD-WAN use cases include the following:
+A few interesting SD-WAN use cases are the following:

 - Financial services organizations with a large number of remote or branch offices have initiated SD-WAN adoption to provide direct internet access at their branches for applications like guest Wi-Fi and employee access to SaaS and cloud applications.